 Sentinel Meadow/Cook’s Meadow Loop

-If you’re looking for a short, easy hike that also lets you view the best of Yosemite in the fall, I highly recommend the Sentinel Meadow/Cook’s Meadow Loop!
+If you’re looking for a short, easy hike that also lets you view the best of the fall colors in Yosemite, I highly recommend the Sentinel Meadow/Cook’s Meadow Loop!

 This short, 1-mile hike takes you through a wide-open meadow that borders the Merced River.
-There are tons of yellow trees, as well as golden grass, and gorgeous views of Yosemite in the fall!
+There are tons of yellow trees, as well as golden grass, and gorgeous views of the Yosemite fall foliage!
 I think shooting photos here during golden hour would make for some pretty incredible shots – but we were there midday and still ended up with some gorgeous photos!

 The trail will also give you some epic views of some of Yosemite’s most iconic sights, including Half Dome, El Capitan, and Yosemite Falls, all of which are gorgeous as a backdrop to all those fall colors!

-Other Scenic Spots You Should Not Miss at Yosemite in the Fall
+Other Scenic Spots You Should Not Miss at Yosemite in Autumn

 This is one of Yosemite’s most dramatic viewpoints – you’ll come to a spectacular overlook of the Yosemite Valley, Yosemite Falls, and El Capitan.
 You can really see how grand the valley is from here!